One minute read. Written by a grade 6 student (archived piece – first published in March 2020).

 Holi is the celebration of good over evil.
-Like many of our festivals it also celebrates the beginning of spring and a good harvest and the end of winter.
+Like many of our festivals, it celebrates the beginning of spring and a good harvest, and the end of winter.

-There was once a King, whose name was Hiranyakashipu (In Sanskrit Hiranya means gold and kashipu means soft cushion – so his name kind of means, clothed in gold, or wearing gold.)
+There was once a king, whose name was Hiranyakashipu (in Sanskrit Hiranya means gold and kashipu means soft cushion – so his name kind of means, clothed in gold, or wearing gold.)

-So what happened was that King Hiranyakashipu had a blessing from Lord Brahma that made it almost impossible for him to be killed and also gave him special powers – he could not be killed by a human being nor an animal, neither indoors nor outdoors, neither at day nor at night, neither by astra (rocket type weapons) nor by any shastra (handheld weapons), and neither on land nor in water or air.
+King Hiranyakashipu had a blessing from Lord Brahma that made it almost impossible for him to be killed and also gave him special powers – he could not be killed by a human being nor an animal, neither indoors nor outdoors, neither at day nor at night, neither by astra (rocket type weapons) nor by any shastra (handheld weapons), and neither on land nor in water or air.

 Then Holika, who was Prahlada’s evil aunt, thought of a really horrible thing to do.
-She tricked him into sitting on a fire (pyre) with her.
-She was wearing a cloak (like a shawl) that was fireproof – so she would not be burned, but Prahlada was not wearing that.
+She had a cloak (a covering cloth, like a shawl) that was fireproof and did not burn.

 Then Vishnu took the form of Narasimha – which was a God who was half human and half lion (which is neither a human nor an animal), and came out at dusk (when it was neither day nor night), took Hiranyakashyapu at a doorstep (which was neither indoors nor outdoors), placed him on his lap (which was neither land, water nor air), and then killed the king with his lion claws (which were neither a handheld weapon nor a missile-type weapon).

 So, he killed Hiranyakashyapu even though he had special protection.
 He destroyed the evil king and that is why Holi is celebrated as a win of good over evil, and Holika is burned the night before.